saveman71/saveman71/README.md

 ### About me

-I'm a French seasoned Full-stack Software Engineer (previously Lead at [@LaBelleAssiette](https://github.com/LaBelleAssiette)), currently working as a freelance.
-I work with companies to build great products with polished UX and a great sense of detail.
+I'm a French seasoned Full-stack Software Engineer, now Senior Engineer at [@A-World-For-US](https://github.com/A-World-For-Us), previously Lead at [@LaBelleAssiette](https://github.com/LaBelleAssiette).

 Want to chat with me ?
 Shoot me an email!